HL7/molecular-definition-data-types/input/pagecontent/index.md

 In the future, the Working Group will utilize the discrete data structures defined by this IG within the GRIG, by addition to and/or substitution of corresponding GRIG profiles (e.g., Variant, Genotype, Haplotype, etc ...).
 We anticipate an improved ability to exchange structured genomic data produced by clinical testing.
 For example, it is possible the existing GRIG profiles will remain for the community, and a new set of Observation profiles utilizing this IG will be added to the GRIG.
 Alternatively, the existing profiles in the GRIG might be redesigned to use this IG.
 The value of this IG is in the loose coupling between the well-defined and discrete data structures, so ultimately this IG will add value to genomic data interoperability regardless of the decisions or timelines related to its inclusion within the GRIG.

->Here is the current strategic vision, which is still a work in progress and subject to change.
+>This diagram is the current strategic vision, which is still a work in progress and subject to change.
 As with all our work, these decisions will be subject to open discussion and formal votes.
+Timelines for implementation will be dependent on the feedback and testing.
 {: .note-to-balloters}

 ![Future State of Genomics in FHIR (work in progress)](future-fhir-genomics.jpeg "Future State of Genomics in FHIR (work in progress)")